 Fire Pit Table

-A fire table functions in a similar way as a portable propane campfire ring, except that the small fire pit is set as the table’s centerpiece and you usually have some usable space around the fire to set your drinks or food.
+A fire table functions in a similar way as a portable propane fire pit, except that the small fire pit is set as the table’s centerpiece and you usually have some usable space around the fire to set your drinks or food.

 A fire pit table is really an impressive piece to add to your patio that provides a luxurious look your neighbors will be drooling over.